wkhayrattee/b2-sync/readme.txt

 == TODO in next phase ==

+- Identify an appropriate **hook** when a media is uploaded via the ***WordPress Media Library*** so that we can trigger the sync for this action as well
 - Tell the sync process to ignore certain type of files
+- The log file messages are not pretty - create a custom approach for that instead of relying on `monolog/monolog`
-- Show a real-time verbose mode of the sync when triggering the sync manual using the action button?
+- (not a priority for now) Show a real-time verbose mode of the sync when triggering the sync manual using the action button?

 == Installation ==